Red1812/BTMLColorLOSMod/README.md

 - Change the color of the line of fire indicator for obstructed targets on the attacker and target sides of the obstruction
 - Add dashes to the line of fire indicator drawn between the currently controlled mech and enemy targets
 - Shift to different color settings with an easy button press

+Added by Redferne in v0.9:

+- Recompiled for BT 1.9

 Added by Redferne in v0.8: